OROS: Online Operation and Orchestration of Collaborative Robots using 5G

 To fill this gap, in this work we propose \name{}, a solution for the joint orchestration of the robotic and 5G ecosystem, to control ROS-driven collaborative connected robots in 5G networks.
-The architecture design of the proposed \name{} solution is depicted in Fig.~\ref{fig:OROS}. \name{} seamlessly connects the orchestrating entities of the two domains, and coordinates their operations via a \xl{joint Robots-5G Orchestration module, as the central brain of our solution.}
+The architecture design of the proposed \name{} solution is depicted in Fig.~\ref{fig:OROS}. \name{} seamlessly connects the orchestrating entities of the two domains, and coordinates their operations via a joint Robots-5G Orchestration module, as the central brain of our solution.